Chrome Flags: Useful Settings Worth Enabling (2026)

 Leave it off if you are not actively debugging forms — it adds visual clutter to every page.

-13. Unsafely Treat Insecure Origin As Secure — Developer Only
+10. Insecure Origins Treated As Secure — Developer Only

 Strictly developer.
 Lets you specify HTTP origins to treat as if they were HTTPS.
 Needed for testing service workers or PWA features on non-HTTPS local development servers.